Current Projects

 Specifications

-Horrifyingly bad steering and stability, wheel spins when taking of from a stand-still and very dubious braking, batteries went flat in 15 minutes and took 12 hours to charge - all in all, a great success!
+Horrifyingly bad steering and stability, wheel spins when taking off from a stand-still and very dubious braking, batteries went flat in 15 minutes and took 12 hours to charge - all in all, a great success!

 This project is yet another spin-off from my Cosmic Ray Detector Project.
 I recently stumbled across this as an unwanted artefact in the detector and so I thought I'd let people know as it might make an interesting project for electronic music people.